3 Things Not to Say After Someone Loses Their Dog

 Don’t pry for information.
 Give them a chance to come to you if they want to talk about it.

 Don’t just ask ‘oh my gosh what happened?’
 That puts them in an awkward position of having to answer.
-Give your condolences, but make sure they end in a way that won’t make them feel obligated to have to say anything more than ‘thank you.’
+Give your condolences, but make sure you end it in a way that only obligates them to say ‘thank you.’
+Let them know you’re there if they need anything.
+If they need to talk let them come to you.

 There is no pain so great as the memory of joy in present grief. – Aeschylus